GeoscienceAustralia/wagl/docs/source/algorithms.rst

 Individual band information:

 * PV: Green Cover Fraction.
 Fraction of green cover including green groundcover and green leaf material over all strata, within the Landsat pixel.
-Expressed as a percent * 1000.
+A DN of 10000 is 100%.

 * NPV: Non-green cover fraction.
 Fraction of non green cover including litter, dead leaf and branches over all strata, within the Landsat pixel.
-Expressed as a percent * 1000.
+A DN of 10
+000 is 100%.

 * BS: Bare ground fraction.
 Fraction of bare ground including rock, bare and disturbed soil, within the Landsat pixel.
-Expressed as a percent * 1000.
+A DN of 10
+000 is 100%.

 * UE: Unmixing Error.
-The residual error, defined as the Eclidean Norm of the Residual Vector.
+The residual error, defined as the Euclidean Norm of the Residual Vector.
 High values express less confidence in the fractional components.

 Landcover fractions representing the proportions of green, non-green and bare cover retrieved by inverting multiple linear regression estimates and using synthetic endmembers in a constrained non-negative least squares unmixing model.